An eye on Dubai – world’s largest observation wheel

 - June 2013

-Meraas, a Dubai-based holdings company, has launched perhaps the most ambitious project in UAE history – erecting a skyline dominating observation wheel, the single largest on Earth – Ain Dubai.
+Meraas, a Dubai-based holding company, has launched perhaps the most ambitious project in UAE history – erecting a skyline dominating observation wheel, the single largest on Earth – Ain Dubai.

-Previously known as the Dubai-I, Ain Dubai will provide 360-degree views of Dubai’s famous horizon – the Burj Al Arab, Marina, Palm Jumeirah and Burj Khalifa all in sight.
-With its location upon Bluewaters Island, off the coast of Jumeirah Beach, Ain Dubai is set to be the crown jewel of this £1.2bn development.
-Once open in 2018, it will sit alongside residential apartments, two hotels, high end restaurants and a retail Souk.
+Ain Dubai will provide 360-degree views of Dubai’s famous horizon – the Burj Al Arab, Marina, Palm Jumeirah and Burj Khalifa all in sight.
+With its location upon Bluewaters Island, off the coast of Jumeirah Beach, Ain Dubai is set to be the crown jewel of this development.
+Once open it will sit alongside residential apartments, two hotels, high end restaurants and a retail Souk.

 Following our historic work on the construction of the London Eye – coordinating multiple work packages and developing innovative solutions to deliver time and cost savings – we were appointed in a project management role on Ain Dubai, before adding cost consultancy and construction management to our remit.